Improved upper limits on the 21-cm signal power spectrum at $z=17.0$ and $z=20.3$ from an optimal field observed with NenuFAR: Results

 \subsection{Coherence of the excess variance}

 In both spectral windows, we find excess variance that limits our ability to reach the theoretical sensitivity, with Z17 having a much stronger excess than Z20 due to RFI contamination.
 It is important to understand the nature of this excess variance in order to remove it or mitigate its impact and assess the future prospects of longer integrations of hundreds of hours of NenuFAR observations at both spectral windows.
 For this purpose, we use \texttt{pspipe} to compute gridded visibility cubes in brightness temperature units from the sky-model subtracted residual data of each 12 min time segment for all four nights.
 Next, these visibility cubes are combined by computing a weighted average using the corresponding weight cubes, taking an increasing number of cubes starting from the first cube of night 1, and the corresponding cylindrical power spectra are estimated.
 To understand the nature of the excess variance as a function of regions in the $k_{\perp},k_{\parallel}$ space, we define three regions: \begin{enumerate}[left=0pt] \item Main lobe: The region within an angular distance of $15^{\circ}$ from the phase centre, which contains the main lobe of the NenuFAR primary beam.
 This is given by the region in the $k_{\perp},k_{\parallel}$ space below the $15^{\circ}$ delay line derived under a flat sky approximation \citep{morales2012four}.\footnote{Though this delay line equation is not strictly correct for phase centres far from zenith \citep{munshi2025beyond}, they are still valid for such small angular distances where the flat-sky approximation holds ($\sin\frac{\pi}{12}\approx\frac{\pi}{12}$).} \item Sidelobes: The region between the primary beam main lobe and the horizon.
-In the $k_{\perp},k_{\parallel}$ space, this corresponds to the region between the primary beam delay line and the steepest full sky horizon delay line across the four nights. \item EoR window: The region in the $k_{\perp},k_{\parallel}$ space beyond the full-sky horizon delay line. \end{enumerate} We note that the NenuFAR primary beam main lobe extends up to $\approx11^{\circ}$ from the phase centre for Z20 and $\approx9^{\circ}$ for Z17.
-Thus, the region within $15^{\circ}$ from the phase centre that is chosen here also includes the first nulls and sidelobe.
-However, the finite bandwidth imposes a minimum $k_{\parallel}$ value that we can measure, preventing the use of smaller angular distances where enough modes can be averaged below the delay line.
-For the sidelobe and wedge regions, we impose a minimum $k_{\parallel}$ value of 0.2 $h \, \mathrm{cMpc}^{-1}$ as a buffer, to better isolate the behavior within the wedge and the EoR window from spectral leakage from the primary beam main lobe.
-For all regions, a maximum $k_{\parallel}$ cutoff at 1 $h \, \mathrm{cMpc}^{-1}$ is imposed to avoid the artefact caused by the polyphase filter.
+In the $k_{\perp},k_{\parallel}$ space, this corresponds to the region between the primary beam delay line and the steepest full sky horizon delay line across the four nights. \item EoR window: The region in the $k_{\perp},k_{\parallel}$ space beyond the full-sky horizon delay line. \end{enumerate}